-Is 2017 the year you decide to get fitter?
-Have more fun?
-Travel more?
-Spend some quality time with friends?
-Or do something meaningful to help others?
+Is 2021 the year you decide to get fitter?
+Challenge yourself?
+Or do something memorable to help others?

-And if you need motivation when the going gets tough, remember, every pound you raise will help Saint Michael's, your local hospice care charity, continue providing care and support to families across the Harrogate district living with terminal illness or bereavement.
+And if you need motivation when the going gets tough, remember, every pound you raise will help Saint Michael's - your local hospice care charity - continue providing vital care and support to families across the Harrogate district living with terminal illness or bereavement.

 Contact our fundraising team for more information or ideas on how you can help Saint Michael’s.